CapTake/dns-tokens/README.md

   yarn migrate
 ```

-By default, the contracts will be deployed to the `development` network (in the
+By default, the contracts will be deployed to the `development` network.
-Docker container).

 Also, you can deploy to the `mainnet`